lohchness/quick-h-file/README.md

 # quick-h-file

-i am not bothered to copy paste functions from .c to .h files every time i work on projects
+script to speed up the coding process by copying functions, structs, typedefs, whatever from a .c to a .h file